Goodbye Alice in Wonderland

 Goodbye Alice in Wonderland is the sixth studio album by singer-songwriter Jewel, released on May 2, 2006, through Atlantic Records.
 The album marks a return to her musical roots after 0304, and trying to write an autobiographical album like she did with Pieces of You.
 The album was written in the form of a novel with each track representing a chapter.
-Although the first official single was "Again and Again", the title track "Goodbye Alice in Wonderland" debuted a month earlier on her website as an Internet exclusive.
-The second single, "Good Day" was released to radio in late June 2006.
-The next single was "Stephenville, TX".
-A video for it can be seen on Yahoo!
-Launch.
+Singles released from the album were "Again and Again", "Good Day", and "Stephenville, TX".

 The album made its debut at No. 8 on the Billboard 200, with sales of 82,000 copies its first week, and became Jewel's fifth top 10 album in the United States.
-However, after only 12 weeks the album slid out of the Billboard 200.
-The album reappeared one week later after heavy promotion on various talk shows.
-It had sold 377,000 copies in the U.S. as of June 2010.
+It has sold 377,000 copies in the U.S. as of June 2010.